Rewi Alley 1897-1987

 Farmer, teacher, social reformer, peace activist, writer

 Rewi Alley was born in Springfield, in the South Island of New Zealand in 1897.
 He attended Amberley Primary School, where his father was Headmaster and which has a Hall named after him.
-There is also a commemorative plaque in Chamberlain Park, Amberley , which was laid by the Rewi Alley Centennial Committee in December 1997.
+There is also a commemorative plaque and tree in Chamberlain Park, Amberley , which was laid by the Rewi Alley Centennial Committee in December 1997.

 The plaque reads:

 HE SERVED THE PEOPLE OF CHINA FOR 60 YEARS